By Joseph A. Herter

 Interest in the music of Stojowski is experiencing a renaissance.
 Wiktor Labunski’s music, however, still remains to be found only in encyclopedic sources instead of concert programs.

-Wiktor Labunski, who served the Conservatory for a nearly a third of its 100-year history as piano professor, director and artist in residence, died 30 years ago.
+Wiktor Labunski, who served the Conservatory for a nearly a third of its 100-year history as piano professor, director and artist in residence, died in 1974.
 Now is the time to give younger generations the opportunity to share and reevaluate his music as well as to appreciate the legacy of this great Polish-American Kansas City musician.

 Joseph A. Herter